 XML (EXtensible Markup Language) is used to describe data and text.
 It allows flexible development of user-defined document types.
 The format is robust, non-proprietary, persistent and is verifiable for storage and transmission.
 To parse this data format, the XML Pull parser KXmlParser from the Java community has been integrated to MicroEJ Central Repository.

 XML Module

-The XML Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the KXML library.
+The XML Module must be added to the module.ivy of the MicroEJ Application project to use the KXML library.

 '''

-<dependency org="org.kxml2" name="kxml2" rev="2.3.2"/>
+<dependency org="org.kxm12" name="kxm12" rev="2.3.2"/>

 '''

 Example Of Use